six5532one/FunctionalProgrammingInScala_Chiusano_studyMaterials/ch1_and_2/notes.md

 Polymorphism: Defining functions that can be applied to arguments of any type
 ------------------------------------------------------------------------------
-`findFirst` returns the lowest array index of an element that matches the `key` argument and -1 if none of the elements in `ss` match `key`.
+`findFirst` returns the lowest array index of an element that matches the `key` argument and -1 if none of the elements in `ss` match `key`:
 ```
 def findFirst(ss: Array[String], key: String): Int = {
 	@annotation.tailrec